contentful/contentful.js/.github/ISSUE_TEMPLATE.md

 <!--
 Thank you for reporting an issue.

+Please fill in as much of the template below as you're able.
+Feel free to delete any section you want to skip.

 PLEASE **DO NOT** share any credentials related to your Contentful account like
 <space_id> or <access_token>.
 If this is an urgent issue you are having with Contentful
 It's better to contact support@contentful.com.

-Please fill in as much of the template below as you're able.

-Assign a label to the issue if you find it relevant.
 -->

 ## Expected Behavior